States we lend in

 If you have some savings and plan on staying in one place for the new few years, in most cases, buying is a much wiser choice for the long term.
 With rental rates on the rise, your future self will thank you for making the present-day decision to invest in your home purchase.

-Are you curious about mortgages in Seattle?
+Are you curious about mortgages in Seattle, WA?
 Sammamish Mortgage can help.
-We are a local, family-owned company based in Seattle and Bellevue, Washington and serve the entire state, as well as the broader Pacific Northwest region, including Oregon, Idaho, and Colorado.
+We are a local, family-owned company based in Seattle and Bellevue, WA and serve all of Washington, Oregon, Idaho, Colorado, and California.
 We are pleased to offer many mortgage programs to our valued clients, and have been doing so since 1992.
-Please contact us if you have mortgage-related questions.
+Visit our website to get an instant rate quote or contact us to get pre-approved for a mortgage.

 Whether you’re buying a home or ready to refinance, our professionals can help.